islamsabry2008/Github-Store/README.md

           `electron`.
     - Having at least a few stars makes it more likely to appear under Popular/Updated/New sections.

-If your repo meets these conditions, Github Store can find it through search and show it automatically—no manual submission required.
+If your repo meets these conditions, GitHub Store can find it through search and show it automatically—no manual submission required.

 ---

-## 🧭 How Github Store works (high‑level)
+## 🧭 How GitHub Store works (high‑level)

 1. **Search**
     - Uses GitHub’s `/search/repositories` endpoint with platform‑aware queries.